-A wonderfully efficient protein folding machinery in the Endoplasmic Reticulum (ER) of eukaryotic cells ensures that only correctly folded glycoproteins can exit the ER and proceed to the Golgi, and from the Golgi continue along the secretory pathway towards their individual cellular or extracellular destinations: ER Quality Control (ERQC) helps glycoproteins to fold and retains them in the ER until they are ready to leave; ER Associated Degradation (ERAD) dispatches any hopelessly misfolded glycoproteins to a cytoplasmic shredder (see Figure).
+Wonderfully efficient protein folding surveillance machineries in the Endoplasmic Reticulum (ER) of eukaryotic cells ensure that only correctly folded glycoproteins can exit the ER and proceed to the Golgi, and from the Golgi continue along the secretory pathway towards their individual cellular or extracellular destinations: ER Quality Control (ERQC) helps glycoproteins to fold and retains them in the ER until they are ready to leave; ER Associated Degradation (ERAD) dispatches any hopelessly misfolded glycoproteins to a cytoplasmic shredder (see Figure).

-The stringency of ERQC and ERAD – while of great advantage to healthy cells – can originate severe disease in patients carrying mutant glycoproteins: the latter are detected as incorrectly folded, and either retained in the ER or degraded by ER-associated degradation (ERAD).
-The zeal of the otherwise excellent ERQC machinery bears particularly unfortunate consequences when the mutation affecting the glycoprotein is mild, i.e. it impairs but does not abrogate its function (“responsive mutant”).
-In these cases, ERQC blocks mutated competent glycoprotein secretion - and disease ensues.
+The stringency of ERQC and ERAD – while of great advantage to healthy cells – can originate severe disease in patients carrying mutant glycoproteins: the latter are detected as incorrectly folded, retained in the ER and eventually degraded.
+ERQC/ERAD zeal bears particularly unfortunate consequences when the mutation affecting the glycoprotein is mild, i.e. it impairs but does not abrogate its function (“responsive mutant”).
+In these cases, secretion of the mutated competent glycoprotein never takes place - and disease ensues.

 - Lia A, Gallo A, Marti L, Roversi P, Santino A.EFR-Mediated Innate Immune Response in Arabidopsis thaliana is a Useful Tool for Identification of Novel ERQC Modulators Genes 10 (1), 15